jellehuibregtse/oauth2-client-credentials-poc/README.md

-# OAuth2: A Proof of Concept
+# OAuth2 – Client Credentials Grant: A Proof of Concept

 ## About
 This is a simple proof of concept for an OAuth2 implementation in Java Spring Boot using the microservices architecture.
 There are two services: an authorization server and a resource server.